Home PageAbout the ArtWhat's New?Links

 The “Space Wheel”

-stationt.jpg (32721 bytes) Von Braun and Bonestell did not originate the concept of a wheel-shaped Space Station spinning on its axis to create artificial gravity for its inhabitants.
+stationt.jpg (32721 bytes) Von Braun and Bonestell did not originate the concept of a wheel-shaped Space Station spinning on its axis to create artificial gravity for its crew.
 But they probably did more than anyone to popularize the idea.
-Thanks to their efforts, many people today still automatically envision a “Space Wheel” whenever they think about a space station.
-The mind-numbingly complex, angular and frail-looking International Space Station currently under construction does not have anywhere near the raw emotional appeal of a simple wheel rotating majestically in silent splendor against the blackness of deep space as the Earth passes by below.
-Would 2001, A Space Odyssey have been the same without the giant Space Wheel?
+Thanks to their efforts, many people today still automatically envision a "Space Wheel" whenever they think about a space station.
+The mind-numbingly complex, angular and frail-looking International Space Station currently in orbit lacks the raw emotional appeal of a simple wheel rotating majestically in silent splendor against the blackness of deep space as the Earth passes by below.
+Would 2001, A Space Odyssey have been the same movie if it had laceked the giant Space Wheel?

-In this image, a shuttle from Earth floats beside the Space Station, while some tanks slated for an ongoing construction project in orbit drift nearby.
-A small Space Taxi, perhaps carrying the shuttle crew, moves in to one of the docking ports in the non-rotating, zero-gravity hub.
-The red tube on “top” of the station carries mercury in a mirrored trough.
+Here a shuttle from Earth floats beside the Space Station, while some tanks slated for an ongoing construction project drift nearby.
+A small Space Taxi, perhaps carrying the shuttle crew, approaches one of the docking ports in the Space Station's non-rotating, zero-gravity hub.
+The red tube on "top" of the station carries mercury in a mirrored trough.
 Vaporized by reflected sunlight, the mercury vapor spins turbines to provide power to the station.
-Remember, solar cells had not been invented at the time this station was conceived.
+Remember, solar cells had not yet been invented at the time this station was conceived.

 Shuttle on Landing Approach

-shutlndt.jpg (25134 bytes) Wernher von Braun's canard-configuration shuttle design, like the actual Space Shuttle developed by NASA, would have landed on a conventional airfield runway at the conclusion of its orbital mission.
-This image shows the von Braun Shuttle Columbia turning onto final approach just before landing.
+shutlndt.jpg (25134 bytes) Wernher von Braun's canard-configuration shuttle design, like NASA's actual Space Shuttle, would have landed on a conventional airfield runway at the end of its orbital mission.
+Here the von Braun Shuttle Columbia turns onto final approach just before landing.

 I used Bryce 4 to create the sky background, modeled the shuttle in trueSpace 4.3 and then rendered the shuttle over the sky background image.

-NOTE: This image was completed long before NASA’s Space Shuttle Columbia tragically disintegrated while re-entering the Earth’s atmosphere on February 1, 2003.
+NOTE: This image was done long before NASA's Space Shuttle Columbia tragically disintegrated while re-entering the Earth's atmosphere on February 1, 2003.

 Cargo Ship Entering Orbit